brandon-rhodes/backpacking-planner/Articles/North-Kaibab/text.md

 they discover the very best shade right at the worst part of the hike.
 The NKT,
-after managing to maintain a constant grade for nearly 6 miles, gets bored and decides to toss in a hill as an extra challenge — not a slight rise, but a real hill that requires a switchback both to climb and descend.
+after managing to maintain a constant grade for nearly 6 miles, gets bored and tosses in a hill as an extra challenge — not a slight rise, but a real hill that requires a switchback both to climb and descend.
 The hikers find this an unexpected and, frankly,